queryverse/Query.jl/docs/src/standalonequerycommands.md

 ## The `@rename` command

 The `@rename` command has the form `source |> @rename(args...)`. `source` can be any source that can be queried.
 Each argument from `args...` must specify the name or index of the element, as well as the new name for the element.
-All `args...` are executed in order, and the result set of the previous renaming is the source of each current selector.
+All `args...` are executed in order, and the result set of the previous renaming is the source of each current operation.

 ```jldoctest
 using Query, DataFrames